-The biggest tip to making a delicious matcha latte is to heat up the water to the right temperature and not too hot.
-Shoot for a temperature between 155 and 160 degrees F. Do NOT boil the water like you would for tea, or you will extract unwanted, bitter flavors.
-When I make my matcha latte I use a Breville Electric Kettle where I can digitally set the temperature.
-This makes sure I get all of the delicious flavor notes and it’s definitely not bitter!
-With the electric kettle I don’t have to guess and it gets heated to the right temperature all the time!
+The biggest tip to making any delicious matcha latte is to heat up the water to the right temperature, making sure it is not too hot.
+Shoot for a temperature between 155 and 160 degrees F. Do NOT boil the water as you would for tea, or you will extract unwanted, bitter flavors.
+When I make my almond milk matcha latte I use a Breville Electric Kettle where I can digitally set the temperature.
+This ensures I get all of the delicious flavor notes without any bitterness.
+With an electric kettle, it gets heated to the right temperature every time!

-After you have your water, you will need to sift your matcha to make sure all of the clumps are out.
+After the water is heated, sift the matcha to make sure all of the clumps are out.
 Here is the bamboo whisk I use to sift the matcha.
-Using the whisk and sifting the matcha will result in a much smoother and even drink!
+Using the whisk and sifting the matcha will result in a much smoother drink!

 Now when getting that frothy goodness in the latte, I’d highly recommend this Breville Milk Cafe Frother.
 It allows you to froth any milk with ease!
-When making my matcha lattes, I make sure that they are extra frothy.
-However, if you don’t have the milk cafe frother, you can use a whisk or hand held milk frother.
+When making my vegan matcha lattes, I make sure that they are extra frothy.
+However, if you don’t have the milk cafe frother, you can use a whisk or handheld milk frother.
 It will really enhance the final elixir!

 Make it Your Own!

-One of my favorite parts of making a matcha latte is customizing the final elixir.
-For my matcha I always add a sweetener (usually stevia), some adaptogens, and CBD oil.
+One of my favorite parts of making an almond milk matcha latte is customizing the final elixir.
+For my matcha, I always add a sweetener (usually stevia), some adaptogens, and CBD oil.
 Adding CBD oil to this tincture was a recommendation from my naturopath.
 He recommends a little bit of CBD oil daily to help with anxiety, digestion, and mood.
-What better way to get your daily dose of CBD and adaptogens then in your daily matcha?
+What better way to get your daily dose of CBD and adaptogens than in your daily vegan matcha latte?

-- If you are not sugar-free feel free to use honey or coconut sugar – I would start with a teaspoon of honey and add more to taste if you desire.
-You can also use stevia if you do not have raw monk fruit on hand.
+- If you are not sugar-free, feel free to use honey or coconut sugar – I would start with a teaspoon of honey and add more to taste if you desire.
+You can also use stevia or raw monk fruit.

-Of course, let me know if you make it!
-I’d love to hear your customizations and how you modify the matcha latte to make it your own!
+Of course, let me know if you make this almond milk matcha latte!
+I’d love to hear your customizations and how you modify this matcha latte recipe to make it your own!
 Tag me on Instagram (@mytinylagunakitchen) or comment below!

-- 1 Cup coconut milk (or any nut/seed-based milk)
+- 1 Cup almond milk (or any nut/seed-based milk)